Office of Water Quality

-Each of the Water Division's four branches – Inspection, Enforcement, Permits, and Water Quality Planning – has different duties.
+Each of the Office of Water Quality’s four branches – Compliance, Enforcement, Permits, and Water Quality Planning – has different duties.
 But they all share the common goal of protecting and enhancing Arkansas's waterways.

-The Enforcement Branch outlines corrective actions, sets corrective action schedules and civil penalties.
-Permittees can submit DMRs electronically through EPA's NetDMR website.
-A few of the advantages to using NetDMR can be found under NPDES Paperless Reporting - NetDMR under the Compliance Activities Section.
-The branch also oversees ADEQ’s wastewater licensing program.
+The Enforcement Branch outlines corrective actions, sets corrective action schedules and civil penalties, and monitors instances of noncompliance through the state.
+The branch also oversees DEQ’s wastewater licensing program.
 Employees travel the state to test and license operators of municipal and industrial wastewater treatment plants.

 See which NOIs may be submitted electronically.

 - Select Organization.
 A drop-down menu will appear.

 - Scroll to Water and then General NPDES Permits or Individual NPDES Permits or No-Discharge Permits to find form selections.

 - Before you submit your paperwork, note: Before using ePortal, register online then download and complete the DEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.